 Common tooth scenarios: chipped, loose or lost

-If your child fractures or chips a tooth, call your dentist instead of the emergency department.
-Most dentists have an emergency hotline you can call when an accident occurs outside of operating hours.
+If your child fractures or chips a tooth, call your dentist instead of heading to the emergency room.
+Most dentists have an emergency hotline you can call when an accident happens outside of operating hours.
 Acting quickly is important.
 More about caring for a chipped tooth

 When an adult tooth is knocked loose, a dentist will need to secure it quickly.
-He or she may need to secure the tooth with stabilizing wires or dental material as soon as possible.
+They may need to secure the tooth with stabilizing wires or dental material as soon as possible.
 Contrary to popular belief, there are also important things to consider if a baby tooth is knocked loose.
-More about acting when a tooth is knocked loose

 If your child loses an adult tooth, someone must re-insert it as soon as possible.
 Whoever is nearby — a parent or coach, for instance — should gently, but quickly clean the tooth and push it back into the socket.
 Many people don’t know that you have less than an hour to do this before the likelihood of saving the tooth long-term is jeopardized.
 More about saving an adult tooth

 Early tooth trauma can have long-term effects.
 Down the road, a child may have nerve damage that relates to early tooth trauma.

 “Sometimes the damage is immediately apparent, but other times it may develop over months or even years,” Dr. Onesti says.

 Trauma can provoke inflammation, which may damage the tooth’s root or nerve over time.
 If this continues, a root canal may be needed down the road.
 In some cases, it may even be necessary to extract the tooth.
 Therefore, it is important to inform your dentist of all previous traumatic incidents, so they can evaluate with the necessary X-rays.